 Now, this is a very basic cabin, but gives you an idea of what can be accomplished with a little creativity and some hard work.

-Unfortunately I’ve had to add this disclaimer because some people are fail to understand that this is a CONCEPT design and NOT an actual home.
-This design is an IDEA and a CONCEPT.
+This is a CONCEPT design and NOT an actual home.
+This design is an IDEA.
 We’re NOT selling anything, and we’re not proposing that anyone use our plans or designs to build their own shipping container home based on these designs.
 It’s simply a shipping container design idea to help inspire people into improving upon the design and maybe give them an idea they can use in their own dream home design.